federicomariamassari/udacity-sfend/README.md

 ### Output

 A stream of incoming obstacles, encapsulated in PCA bounding boxes, is rendered in the city block scene below.
-Carla, Udacity's self-driving car, is the purple block at the center of the screen, with LiDAR mounted on top.
+Udacity's self-driving car Carla is the purple block at the center of the screen, with LiDAR mounted on top.

 ![KD-Tree 3d](./projects/p1/img/img2.gif)